-In line with the Council's "Communications and Engagement Strategy 2020 - 2030," the community engagement organisation will provide a voice for local diverse ethnic bidding NHS communities.
-The Council and its partners will work with Educafe to find the best ways to meet the needs of these communities.
+In line with the Council's "Communications and Engagement Strategy 2020 - 2030," the community engagement organisation will provide a voice for local diverse ethnic aim is to help reduce health inequalities and address employment, racial and other inequalities.
+As part of their service, Educafe will operate a confidential Helpdesk that will direct people to the relevant service provider to meet their needs.